pyladiesams/advanced-pandas-nov2019/README.md

 ### Presentation: https://github.com/pyladiesams/Pandas-advanced-nov2019/blob/master/presentation.pdf

 ## Project description
-We will deep dive into Advanced Pandas and explore:
+Describe why your introduction to this topic is important and what you want to teach to your audience During this workshop, we will dive into Advanced Pandas and explore:
+- Date & time (converting to datetime, error handling, data analysis)
+- Loading data (schemas, encoding, performance)
 - Group By: split-apply-combine operations
-- Loading data (schemas, encoding, performance)
-- Date & time (converting to datetime, error handling, data analysis)

 ## Requirements
 * Python 3.5+
 * pandas 0.25.4
 * jupyter lab 1.2.3
-* pyenv
+* pyenv (optional)

 ## Usage

+Using virtual environment:
 * Download and install pyenv
 * Clone the repository
 * pyenv install 3.6.8 (or any python version compatible)